gocd/docs.go.cd/introduction/concepts_in_go.md

 <a name="artifacts"/>
 # Artifacts

 Every [job](#job) in Go can optionally publish "Artifacts", which are files or directories.
-After the job is run, Go will ensure that the specified artifacts are published and made available to the user, and other downstream stages and pipelines.
+After the job is run, GoCD will ensure that the specified artifacts are published and made available to the user, and other downstream stages and pipelines.

 A representation of artifacts is shown below.
 As shown, every job can have artifacts.
 In this case, the job on the top has two files and a directory as